AnonymousMouse3/AnonymousMouse3/README.md

-- making games and getting mad at unity
+- a girl making games and getting mad at unity

+- ask me about squad mechanics at your own risk

 - pronouns - she/her